karan1karki/ts-mui-nextjs-starter198564/content/pages/index.md

 sections:
   - type: HeroSection
     title: karan karki
-    subtitle: >-
-      An Full Stack Web Developer using Laravel and Django Mainly on Backend Web Developer....
+    subtitle: An Full Stack Web Developer using Laravel and Django ....
     text: >
       This is the HeroSection component.
 You can visually edit this component & add more sections while developing locally.
 [Learn